cosmatudor/Pharos-Sui-Overflow-2026/README.md

 5. **Multi-asset** — PTB type tag is currently hardcoded to dUSDC; parameterize for other DeepBook Predict quote currencies
 6. **Keeper leaderboard** — `jobs_completed` is tracked on-chain; surface it more prominently in the dashboard
 7. **Mainnet deployment** — update package IDs, fund treasury, run extended soak test before going live

-## License

-MIT — add a `LICENSE` file to the repo if you want this to be enforceable.